googleapis/google-cloud-ruby/google-cloud-service_usage-v1/README.md

 Enables services that service consumers want to use on Google Cloud Platform, lists the available or enabled services, or disables services that service consumers no longer use.

-Service Usage is an infrastructure service of Google Cloud that lets you list and manage other APIs and services in your Cloud projects.
-You can list and manage Google Cloud services and their APIs, as well as services created using Cloud Endpoints.

 https://github.com/googleapis/google-cloud-ruby